Do you want to use Google Analytics 4 (GA4) but are unsure how to start?

 1. A Completely New Reporting Interface

 As we mentioned earlier, the first difference you’ll see is the new Google Analytics 4 interface.
-Many reports from Universal Analytics have been removed or renamed in GA4.
+Many reports from Universal Analytics have been removed, renamed, or hidden in GA4.

 For example, you will see reports like Engagement, Monetization, and Retention in Google Analytics 4.